light156/multi-ancestry-COJO/README.md

 ## Building from Source

-If you’d like the fastest performance or plan to modify the code, clone the repository and build it yourself from the command line.
+If you’d like the fastest performance or plan to modify the code, please clone the repository and build it yourself from the command line.
 Below are simple example commands for **Linux** and **macOS**.

 > **Requirements**
 > - A C++11-compatible compiler (`GCC ≥ 4.8.1` or `Clang ≥ 3.3`)